dartmouth-cs52/dartmouth-cs52.github.io/resources/travis.md

     ![linter error](/assets/imgs/travis/linter-error.png)

     The recommended linter plugin for javascript is [Eslint](eslint.org).
-You can install `eslint` using `npm install --save-dev eslint`.
+You can install `eslint` using `yarn add --dev eslint`.
 The corresponding atom package is the [Eslint Plugin for AtomLinter](https://github.com/AtomLinter/linter-eslint).

-    The `--save-dev` flag adds `eslint` as a dev dependency in your `package.json` file. devDependencies are installed on `npm install` on a directory that contains `package.json` but not installed with the `--production` flag.
+    The `--dev` flag adds `eslint` as a dev dependency in your `package.json` file. devDependencies are installed on `npm install` on a directory that contains `package.json` but not installed with the `--production` flag.
 This is used for local development.

     `eslint` comes with a series of plugins for various javascript packages.
 It is also recommended that you install the [react plugin](https://github.com/yannickcr/eslint-plugin-react) and if you would like, you can also follow a style guide, we are a fan of [Airbnb's](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb).

-    After installing `eslint`, you need to initalize your `.eslintrc` configuration file using `eslint --init`.
-More details about configurations can be found in the [config docs](http://eslint.org/docs/user-guide/configuring).

     Below is an example of a potential `eslintrc` file.
 You probably already have one set up!

+        ```
         module.exports = {
         "extends": "airbnb",
         "plugins": [